Moavia-Hassan/Volunteer/README.md

 ---

-## ✨ What's Coming

-In the coming weeks, this repository will include:
-- 📚 Recorded lectures & workshops
-- 🛠 Hands-on coding sessions
-- 📘 Session outlines & slides (where applicable)
-- 💡 Tips for beginners & career switchers

----

 ## 🤝 Let's Connect

 Got suggestions or want to collaborate on a volunteer-based tech initiative?
 Feel free to reach out or connect via [LinkedIn](https://www.linkedin.com/)!